-St George Bermuda is teeming with history.
+St. George Bermuda is teeming with history.
 No wonder the city received the UNESCO World Heritage Site designation in 2000.
 So, after having some fun in the sun exploring Bermuda’s best beaches and enjoying the Bermuda coastline from our own boat, we decided it was time to learn a little bit more about Bermudian history.
-We heard from locals that a good place to start would be to the formal capital, the town of St. George in St. George’s parish, on the easternmost end of the island.
+We heard from locals that a good place to start would be to the formal capital of Bermuda.
+So we made our way to the town of St. George in St. George’s parish, on the easternmost end of the island.
+You can read about our experience boating in Bermuda with kids here.

+We took a ride with a local taxi guide from our hotel in Southampton Parish.
 The drive from the Fairmont Southampton Hotel where we had based ourselves for our stay to the eastern end of the island was relatively quick.
 Our taxi driver made it more enjoyable by pointing out many sites along the way including passing by St Peter’s Church.
 It is believed to be the oldest continually used Anglican church in the Western hemisphere.
 In fact, in 2012 it received the royal title “Their Majesties Chapell” by Queen Elizabeth II.
-Unfortunately, the church was not open.
+Unfortunately for us, the church was not open, but the outside is still beautiful to behold.
+St. Peter’s Church was originally built in 1619 by the survivors of a shipwreck who made their home on the island.
+After a hurricane in 1697, it was repaired and re-built.

 We asked to be dropped off near the Town Square.
-So, for our walking tour, we started at historic downtown in King’s Square, also known as Town Square.
+So, for our walking tour, we started at historic downtown St. George.
+The focus point of St. George is King’s Square, also known as Town Square.
 For those that need information about the area, there is a Visitor’s center here.
 The kids loved running around the open area and playing with the canons.
 They also took turns standing in the pillories.
 Historically the pillories were used to publically humiliate and punish criminals.
 Periodically, there are reenactments held in the town square.
 Unfortunately, as we visited during low season we didn’t get to see a show.

 The backdrop to the pillories is the Bank of Butterfield, one of the oldest banks in Bermuda.
 The building was built in 1776 as a mess for the British Army.
 Fun fact: it was the first bank in Bermuda to introduce the chip technology.

-At the east end of the square is the Town Hall, which is the seat of the civic government.
-The interior is heavily decorated with Bermuda cedar, a gorgeous wood found native in the country.
+At the east end of the square is the St. Goerge Town Hall, which is the seat of the civic government.
+The interior is heavily decorated with Bermuda cedar, a gorgeous wood that is native to the country.
 Admission is free and it is even possible to have a seat in the Mayor’s chair!

 Tip: Visit the Bermuda, the Bermuda Bound Facebook page for great tips and resources.

-We finally reached the Unfinished Church.
-The Unfinished Church was originally built as a replacement to St Peter’s Church which was badly damaged by a storm.
+We finally reached the one of the most famous St. George Bermuda attractions, the Unfinished Church.
+The Unfinished Church Bermuda was originally built as a replacement to St Peter’s Church which was badly damaged by a storm.
 However, due to disagreements between the parishioners, the church was never finished.
+Now it stands as a shell of walls with no roof.
+It’s a popular spot for weddings in Bermuda.
+The rustic walls offer a stunning backdrop for photographers.

-Unfortunately, it is no longer possible to visit the inside of the church due to its structural instability.
-However, the church has large windows so it is possible to peak inside.
-The Unfinished Church is on a hill and it is hard to miss when visiting St. Georges.
+When we visited the unfinished church was closed due to its structural instability.
+However, the church has large windows so it was possible to see inside and get a good view of why it is so popular.
+The unfinished church is on a hill and it is hard to miss when visiting St. Georges.
 It is also one of the most photographed structures in all of Bermuda.

 Tip: The Unfinished Church is close to a busy road so families visiting with children have to keep a close eye on little ones that like to wander away.

-With our cravings satisfied we started the walk towards Tobacco Bay beach.
+After having seen some of the best of what St. George Bermuda has to offer we decided to head up for some time at the beach.
 Since the ice-cream shop was across from the Unfinished Church, we walked up Government Hill Road towards Barry’s Road from where there is access to the beach.
 As it was off-season, there were only a handful of other people there.
 We were sweaty from the walk and looking forward to jumping in the Atlantic ocean.
 The locals couldn’t understand why we would want to jump into such cold waters.
 But even at 19°C, the water was just perfect for us.
+You can read about all of our favorite Bermuda beaches here.

 As we were in Bermuda during the off-season (we visited in March to escape the Canadian winter) the facilities at the resort were not open.
 Normally, there is a restaurant and a store from where you can rent equipment for water-based adventures.
 We did see other people that brought their own kayaks which they launched from the beach.
 Luckily, even though the resort was closed, washrooms were still accessible.
 Additionally, there is an outdoor shower and faucet.
 Since we brought some drinks and snacks with us, we were all set.